 Please be aware that ADOH has the final authority to award these projects.
 Communities must submit eligible, affordable and compliant project applications, and demonstrate the capacity to administer and complete them within the projected budget.
 Failure to do so may result in non-award, with the funds rolled into the State Special Projects (SSP) account.
+At their meeting on May 3rd, the Administrative Council voted unanimously to recommend approval of the FFY 2018 CDBG Regional Account project applications.
 Please contact me if you have any questions.